Most of the people think cricket is the game of the modern world and it was born in the modern era but if you too think similar you are totally wrong.

-The first game of cricket was played by the childrens of sixteenth century in wood lands of South East England.
+The first game of cricket was played by the children of the sixteenth century in woodlands of South East England.
 So it was invented by the Saxons or Norman’s of the 16th century.
-During that time one side of the players would throw some kind of ball and the batsmen would throw it away using bat to prevent the ball hitting from the target.
+During that time one side of the players would throw some kind of ball and the batsmen would throw it away using a bat to prevent the ball from hitting from the target.
 It was a simple game then, no more rules and vexations.

-The first ever international match of cricket happened in 1844 between US and Canada.
+The first-ever international match of cricket happened in 1844 between the US and Canada.
 And in 1877 Cricket became the most popular game after Football.

-The first ever rules and laws of cricket were written in 1744.
-The concept of LBW, third stump, etc were invented during this time.
+The first-ever rules and laws of cricket were written in 1744.
+The concept of LBW, third stump, etc was invented during this time.

-Cricket intially was played with four balls per over.
-In 1889 the four balls per over was replaced by a five balls per over and then this was changed to the current six balls per over in 1900.
+Cricket initially was played with four balls per over.
+In 1889 the four balls per over were replaced by five balls per over and then this was changed to the current six balls per over in 1900.